Princess Yang Kwei Fei: Plot

 Meanwhile General Lushan, still angry that he was unable to procure a government post and disgusted at the corruption of Yang Guozhong, leads a revolution against the emperor.
 He rallies his troops with calls to destroy the Yang family, and plans to usurp the throne.
 Calling himself Emperor Taien, he marches on the capital at Chang'an.

 When she hears of Lushan's plans, Kwei-Fei rushes to Emperor Xuanzong's side so they can face their fate together.
 They flee the capital and wind up in a remote village.
 They spend the evening reminiscing about their first meeting.
 The Imperial Guards kill Kwei-Fei's sisters and Yang Guozhong who they blame for the rebellion.

 Emperor Xuanzhong is told that the people are still loyal to him, but only if he authorizes Kwei-Fei's death.
 After trying to change their minds, he finally authorizes her death.
 Kwei-Fei is hanged by the Imperial Guard.

 The rebellion is crushed, but the emperor is unable to return because his son had already usurped the throne.
 He dies a lonely, broken man dreaming of Kwei-Fei and staring at her statue.
-He welcomes death as a return to his true love.
+He welcomes death as a way to return to his true love.